General Pest Control In Gardens, Fields, Orchards and Greenhouses.

 The Leafhopper Assassin Bug, Zelus renardii is a hardworking ambush predator and excellent addition to any growing area.
 Contrary to what their common name suggests, they are generalist predators that feed on a variety of small to medium sized plant pests including aphids, mealybugs, caterpillars, thrips and more.

-Assassin Bugs begin feeding immediately after hatching and establish quickly.
+Assassin Bugs begin feeding immediately after hatching, however, they cannot actively hunt prey until they reach 2nd instar.
 As they mature, they produce resin on their legs that allows them to trap prey and feed as they move.
 They kill prey by piercing with their rostrum (beak) and injecting a digestive enzyme.
 This allows Assassin Bugs to rapidly kill prey that is much larger than they are.

 Life Cycle: Assassin Bugs live approximately 2 months, which allows them to provide ongoing pest control in the release area.
 It can take up to 10 days for eggs to hatch, so take that into account when planning your Integrated Pest Management program.
-Assassin Bugs begin killing prey as soon as they emerge and continue to do so as they mature into adulthood.
-Once hatched, they are likely to stay in the treatment area until their food sources have diminished making them a suitable alternative to ladybugs in warmer climates.
+Assassin Bugs begin feeding as soon as they emerge.
+Once they reach 2nd instar, they will actively hunt for prey and continue to do so as they mature into adulthood.
+With adequate food supplies and a suitable environment, they may lay eggs and reproduce in the growing area.
+They are likely to stay in the treatment area until their food sources have diminished making them a suitable alternative to ladybugs in warmer climates.

 Temperature Considerations: Zelus renardii is tolerant to adverse temperature/humidity levels and has shown effectiveness in hot climates.
 Temperature and humidity have not been shown to inhibit colony establishment or feeding.

 This Product Controls These Pests or Diseases: Soft-bodied pests including leafhoppers, aphids, 1st and 2nd in-star caterpillars, mealybug, thrips, whitefly and various mite species.

 Assassin Bugs should not be used alone for infestations of spider mites.
 They are excellent when used in combination with other mite predators suitable to the growing environment.